 In this week’s blog post, we take a look at five of the most common educational childcare philosophies.
 Read more here about the different child care approaches.

 1. Traditional Approach

 The traditional day school approach is a more basic method designed to prepare kids for school.
 Educators who follow this philosophy take a structured approach to ensure young children are ready for the rigors of kindergarten and beyond from an early age.
-With the traditional approach, classroom time is devoted to developing essential skills in children, including color identification, measuring time, problem-solving and other basic writing, reading and math skills.
+With the traditional approach, classroom learning is devoted to developing essential skills in children, including color identification, measuring time, problem-solving and other basic writing, reading and math skills.

-Each day is well-structured, consistent and predictable, helping children become used to the demands of full-day school.
+Pros: Each day is well-structured, consistent and predictable, helping children become used to the demands of full-day school.

-Free play time typically only takes place during outdoor recess time; This approach does not focus on other areas critical to development such as social and emotional skills.
+Cons: Free play time typically only takes place during outdoor recess time; This approach does not focus on other areas critical to development such as social and emotional skills.

 This approach to childcare was developed by Dr. Maria Montessori in the slums of Rome in the early 1900s.
 Her research focused on low income children with learning disabilities to help them develop real-life skills.
-From this research, the Montessori approach emerged: Play was believed to be a child’s work, and children learn best at their own pace, with freedom of movement and activity within the limits set by their environment.
+From this research, the Montessori approach emerged: Play was believed to be a child’s work, and students learn best at their own pace, with freedom of movement and activity within the limits set by their environment.

-The emergent learning changes daily with the interests of the children in mind.
+Cons: In Montessori classrooms, the emergent learning changes daily with the interests of the children in mind.
 Children are not dictated what they play with or focus on.